Born in 1877, Jesse Livermore is possibly the most famous trader in history.

 20. Trading is not a get rich quick scheme.

 The game of speculation is the most uniformly fascinating game in the world.
-But it is not a game for the stupid, the mentally lazy, the person of inferior emotional balance, or the get rich-quick adventure.
+But it is not a game for the stupid, the mentally lazy, the person of inferior emotional balance, or the get-rich-quick adventurer.
 They will die poor.

 21. Being a little late in a trade is insurance that your opinion is correct.